(That’s Bob up there, he is the first monster I ever made. He says hi too.)

 Connection and warmth over quantity.

-When a monster finds its new home and family, it carries those things with it into the world.
+When a monster finds its new home and family, it carries all of those things with it into the world.